Landing Page Best Practices: The Definitive Guide (with Infographics)

 What are the most important characteristics of highly converting landing pages?

-If I had to distill it down to two points, I’d say a headline that you can read in 5 seconds and know what the page and offer is about and a brutally obvious cal to action (CTA).
-For some inspiration when designing your page to convert – read Designing for Conversion – 8 Visual Design Techniques to Focus Attention on Your Landing Pages.
+If I had to distil it down to two points, I’d say a headline that you can read in 5 seconds and know what the page and offer is about and a brutally obvious call-to-action (CTA).

 If you are asked to fix only one thing in a badly performing landing page, what would it be?